 However, I would argue that economic success of a society is not measured by how many people live in poverty, but by how many opportunities exist for people to lift themselves out of poverty and become prosperous.

 Therefore, if an individual remains poor due to unwillingness to take advantage of the opportunities available to them, it is a personal failure of the individual and not a failure of the society.
 Technological progress, therefore, is the single greatest contributor of the prosperity, as it creates these opportunities at a scale never seen before.

 For those who are not very comfortable with earning through a hobby, the good news is that technological progress doesn’t just make jobs disappear.
 Instead, it replaces redundant jobs with newer and usually better ones.

 Therefore the opportunities will still be there.
 The only caveat is that new qualifications may be required.

 British government has made a step in the right direction by introducing coding into the school curriculum.
-Another good news is that tech is the list bureaucratic field to work in.
+Another good news is that tech is the least bureaucratic field to work in.
 Employers look for your ability to do stuff, not a piece of paper that proves that you have successfully completed some course.

 Another good news is that internet has enabled people to develop various tech skills in the comfort of their own home completely free of charge.